Haoming9810/CSS143B-2020Fall/homework/homework_5/problem_2.md

 There will be a video around Wednesday to discuss this.

-Tests are provided.
-Good test also serves as a manual.
+Tests are provided and also serve as a manual for how the algorithm should work.
 For example:

 ```java
 	//      1